port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/aws.md

 ### Exporter S3 Bucket

-Utilizing an [`AWS S3 Bucket`](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html), you can save the [`config.json`](#exporter-configjson-file) for the use of the exporter.
+The exporter's [`config.json`](#exporter-configjson-file) file needs to be saved to an [`AWS S3 Bucket`](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingBucket.html).

 You can create and manage your own bucket or let the exporter do that for you.
 In any case, you need to upload the [`config.json`](#exporter-configjson-file) to the bucket, when it's available.

 ### Port Credentials Secret

-Make use of `AWS secret` is how you save and secure your Port credentials, for the use of the exporter.
+In order to manage entities in Port, the exporter needs access to your Port credentials, these are provided to the exporter via an [`AWS Secrets Manager`](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) secret.

 The secret value should be in the following format: